Kanni Penn

 Kanni Penn is a 1969 Indian Tamil-language film directed by A. Kasilingam and produced by R. M. Veerappan.
 The film stars Jaishankar, Vanisri and Lakshmi.
 It was released on 11 September 1969.
+The story follows the usual 1960s Tamil cinema family dynamics, focusing heavily on moral uprightness, upholding personal and family dignity against societal pressures, and overcoming deceptive elements in society.

 Plot

 A young man comes across a crossroad in his life where he is forced to make a few important and difficult decisions.